Boussau/boussau.github.io/tutorials/COME_tutorials/8_RevBayesTutorial/index.md

 er ~ dnDirichlet(er_prior)
 ```

-The Dirichlet distribution assigns probability densities to a [*simplex*](http://en.wikipedia.org/wiki/Simplex), a vector of values between 0 and 1.0 and must sum to 1.
+The Dirichlet distribution assigns probability densities to a [*simplex*](http://en.wikipedia.org/wiki/Simplex), a vector of values between 0 and 1.0 that must sum to 1.
 Simplices thus describe vectors of proportions.
 Here, we have specified a six-parameter Dirichlet prior, where each value describes one of the six relative rates of the GTR model: (1) $A\leftrightarrows C$; (2) $A\leftrightarrows G$; (3) $A\leftrightarrows T$; (4) $C\leftrightarrows G$; (5) $C\leftrightarrows T$; (6) $G\leftrightarrows T$.
 The input parameters of a Dirichlet distribution are called shape (or concentration) parameters.
 The expectation and variance for each variable are related to the sum of the shape parameters.
 The prior we specified above is a ‘flat’ or symmetric Dirichlet distribution; all of the shape parameters are equal (1,1,1,1,1,1).
 This describes a model that allows for equal rates of change between nucleotides, such that the expected rate for each is equal to $\frac{1}{6}$ ({% ref dirichletFig %}a).

 We might also parameterize the Dirichlet distribution such that all of the shape parameters were equal to 100, which would also specify a prior with an expectation of equal exchangeability rates ({% ref dirichletFig %}b).
 However, by increasing the values of the shape parameters, `er_prior <- v(100,100,100,100,100,100)`, the Dirichlet distribution will more strongly favor equal exchangeability rates; (*i.e.*, a relatively informative prior).